 A Mediterranean treasure waiting for you to explore by boat

 Part of the former Yugoslavia, the country is lying just across the Adriatic sea from Italy’s east coast, and sharing land borders with Serbia, Hungary, Slovenia and Bosnia.
 Today, Croatia is a tourist haven, which when you arrive will come as no surprise.
 The scenery is stunning, the lifestyle is unmistakably Mediterranean and the food is a mouthwatering combination of east meets west.

 As if that isn’t enough, Rough Guides readers named Croatia as one of the 20 most beautiful countries in the world!
 And how better so see this stunning country than from the deck of your Sailo yacht rental?
 A week of sailing in Croatia truly does have something to offer to everyone!

 Fans of Game of Thrones will be all too aware of the beautiful landscapes on offer in Croatia.
 Namely Dubrovnik.
 The city stands in for Kings Landing in the popular TV show.
 But even if you’re not a fan of dragons and sword fighting, Dubrovnik is sure to steal your heart.
 The old town with its fortifications, lively centre and great views has become one of the most popular places to visit in the Mediterranean.

-Dubrovnik is also a great place to rent a boat when you’re set to go sailing in Croatia.
+Rent a boat in Dubrovnik is also a great idea when you’re set to go sailing in Croatia.
 Sailo curates a great selection of sailboats and catamarans for explorers to get on the high seas and venture beyond the tourist throngs.

 Croatia is blessed with a whole archipelago of stunning islands, from well developed hangouts lined with millionaires mansions, to islands that are home only to deer and dolphins.
 The joy of island hopping when you go sailing in Croatia on your Sailo boat rental is that you can pick the island, or islands, that are right for you.